 The purpose of risk assessment is to identify ACP with conditions that could place them at risk when working with animals.
-All ACP with animal contact are required to complete a UMBC Laboratory Animal Risk Assessment Form.
+All ACP that have frequent and substantial animal contact (contact with animals or animal materials more than once a month) as well as peripheral contact (no direct contact with animals or animal materials) are required to complete a UMBC Laboratory Animal Risk Assessment Form.
 The form will assess if ACP may be "at risk" by working with potential hazards in the lab animal environment.
-The form is reviewed by environmental safety and health professionals to determine potential risks of working in this environment.
+The form is reviewed by medical professionals to determine the required degree of inclusion in the Occupational Health and Safety Plan.

-ACP that identify issues that would medically affect their capability of performing the job in the facility will be referred to a medical surveillance provider by ESH for further health assessment to determine their ability to work with lab animals.
-UMBC has a service agreement with a third party medical provider to provide employee health screening and related health services.
-Services include physical examinations, immunizations, laboratory testing and return-to-duty medical evaluations for ACP who have been on medical leave due to an on-the-job injury or illness that occurred in the animal facility.
-These services will be billed directly to the ACP UMBC department.
+ACP that identify issues that would medically affect their capability of performing the job in the facility may require additional assessments to determine their ability to work with lab animals.
+UMBC has an agreement with an on campus medical provider to review assessments and provide select services.
+UMBC also has a service agreement with a third party medical provider to provide additional employee health screening and related health services.
+Additional services include physical examinations, immunizations, laboratory testing and return-to-duty medical evaluations for ACP who have been on medical leave due to an on-the-job injury or illness that occurred in the animal facility.
+These services will be billed directly to the responsible ACP UMBC department.